 The Summer Research Institute (SRI) is an application-based program and will take place in-person at the Garrison Institute in upstate New York.
-Applications are now open, and close on Monday, January 29, 2024.
+Applications are now closed.
+Participants will be notified of decisions by March 16th.
 Upon notification of your accepted application, you will be contacted directly with more information concerning the program schedule and how to register for the event.

 Program Description